-Holly Lewis Architect Co-founding Partner, We Made That
+Holly Lewis Architect Partner, We Made That

-A registered architect and affiliate member of the Landscape Institute, Holly Lewis cofounded We Made That in 2006, and has led a range of urban design and built projects for the practice.
+A registered architect and affiliate member of the Landscape Institute, Holly Lewis co-founded We Made That in 2006, and has led a range of urban design and built projects for the practice.
 With a focus on shaping healthy, fair and well-designed places, Holly advocates for community involvement within the design process, empowering women in the built environment and equitable city-making.
-She is a national High Streets Task Force Expert, Mayor's Design Advocate for the Greater London Authority, a Design Council Expert, and the chair of the Croydon Design Review Panel.
+She is a Mayor's Design Advocate for the Greater London Authority, a Design Council Expert, and the chair of the Croydon Design Review Panel.